godatadriven/whirl/README.md

 ## Examples

 This repository contains some example environments and workflows.
-The components used in the example workflows might serve as a starting point for your own environment.
+The components used might serve as a starting point for your own environment.
 If you have a good example you'd like to add, please submit a merge request!

 #### SSH to Localhost

-The first example environment only involves one component, namely the Apache Airflow docker container itself.
-The environment contains one preparation script called `01_enable_local_ssh.sh`.
-As the name suggests, this will make SSH to localhost in that container possible.
-We also add a new connection called `ssh_local` to the Airflow connections.
+The first example environment only involves one component, the Apache Airflow docker container itself.
+The environment contains one preparation script called `01_enable_local_ssh.sh` which makes it possible in that container to SSH to `localhost`.
+The script also adds a new connection called `ssh_local` to the Airflow connections.

-To run our DAG, perform the following (assuming you have put _whirl_ to your `PATH`)
+To run this example:

 ```bash
 $ cd ./examples/localhost-ssh-example
 $ whirl -e local-ssh
 ```

-Open your browser to http://localhost:5000 to see the Airflow UI appear.
-Manually enable the DAG and see the pipeline get marked success.
+Open your browser to [http://localhost:5000](http://localhost:5000) to access the Airflow UI.
+Manually enable the DAG and watch the pipeline run to successful completion.

-#### Rest API to S3 storage example
+#### Rest API to S3 Storage Example

-In this example we are going to consume a rest api and convert the JSON data to Parquet and store it in an S3 bucket.
+In this example we are going to:

+1. Consume a REST API;
+2. Convert the JSON data to Parquet;
+3. Store the result in a S3 bucket.

+The environment includes containers for:

+ - A S3 server;
+ - A MockServer instance
+ - The core Airflow component.

-We have created an environment that spins up an S3 server and a MockServer instance in separate containers, together with the Airflow one.
-The environment contains a setup script in the `whirl.setup.d` folder:
+The environment contains a setup script in the `whirl.setup.d/` folder:

  - `01_add_connection_api.sh` which:

-	-  adds an S3 connection to Airflow
+   -  Adds a S3 connection to Airflow;
-	-  Installs awscli Python libraries and configures them to connect to the S3 server
+   -  Installs the `awscli` Python libraries and configures them to connect to the S3 server;
-	-  Creates a bucket (with adding a `/etc/hosts` entry to support the [virtual host style method](https://docs.aws.amazon.com/AmazonS3/latest/dev/VirtualHosting.html))
+   -  Creates a bucket (with a `/etc/hosts` entry to support the [virtual host style method](https://docs.aws.amazon.com/AmazonS3/latest/dev/VirtualHosting.html)).

-To run the corresponding example DAG, perform the following (assuming you have put _whirl_ to your `PATH`)
+To run this example:

 ```bash
 $ cd ./examples/api-python-s3
 $ whirl
 ```

-Open your browser to http://localhost:5000 to see the Airflow UI appear.
-Manually enable the DAG and see the pipeline get marked success.
+Open your browser to [http://localhost:5000](http://localhost:5000) to access the Airflow UI.
+Manually enable the DAG and watch the pipeline run to successful completion.

-The environment to be used is set in the `.whirl.env` in the DAG directory.
-In the environment folder there is also a `.whirl.env` which specifies S3 specific variables.
-Next to that, in the example folder we have a `whirl.setup.d` as well, which contains the script `01_add_connection_api_and_mockdata.sh`.
-This script gets executed in the container after the environment specific scripts have run and will do a couple of things:
+This example includes a `.whirl.env` configuration file in the DAG directory.
+In the environment folder there is also a `.whirl.env` which specifies S3-specific variables.
+The example folder also contains a `whirl.setup.d/` directory which contains an initialization script (`01_add_connection_api_and_mockdata.sh`).
+This script is executed in the container after the environment-specific scripts have run and will:

-- Add a connection to the API endpoint
+ - Add a connection to the API endpoint;
-- Add a [expectation](http://www.mock-server.com/mock_server/creating_expectations.html) for the mockserver to know which response needs to be send for which path that is requested
+ - Add an [expectation](http://www.mock-server.com/mock_server/creating_expectations.html) for the MockServer to know which response needs to be sent for which requested path;
-- Install Pandas and PyArrow to support transforming the JSON into a Parquet file in the first task
+ - Install Pandas and PyArrow to support transforming the JSON into a Parquet file;
-- Create a local directory where the intermediate file is stored before it is sent to S3 in the second task
+ - Create a local directory where the intermediate file is stored before being uploaded to S3.

-#### SFTPOperator + PythonOperator + MySQL example
+#### SFTPOperator + PythonOperator + MySQL Example

+This example includes containers for:

+ - A SFTP server;
+ - A MySQL instance;
+ - The core Airflow component.

-In this example we have created an environment that spins up a SFTP Server and a MySQL instance in separate containers, together with the Airflow one.
-The environment contains two startup scripts in the `whirl.setup.d` folder:
+The environment contains two startup scripts in the `whirl.setup.d/` folder:

-- `01_prepare_sftp.sh` which adds a SFTP connection to Airflow
+ - `01_prepare_sftp.sh` which adds a SFTP connection to Airflow;
-- `02_prepare_mysql.sh` which adds a MySQL connection to Airflow
+ - `02_prepare_mysql.sh` which adds a MySQL connection to Airflow.

-To run the corresponding example DAG, perform the following (assuming you have put _whirl_ to your `PATH`)
+To run this example:

 ```bash
 $ cd ./examples/sftp-mysql-example
 $ whirl
 ```

-Open your browser to http://localhost:5000 to see the Airflow UI appear.
-Manually enable the DAG and see the pipeline get marked success.
+Open your browser to [http://localhost:5000](http://localhost:5000) to access the Airflow UI.
+Manually enable the DAG and watch the pipeline run to successful completion.

 The environment to be used is set in the `.whirl.env` in the DAG directory.
-In the environment folder there is also a `.whirl.env` which specifies that the `MOCK_DATA_FOLDER` is set.
-Next to that, in the example folder we have a `whirl.setup.d` as well, which contains the script `01_cp_mock_data_to_sftp.sh`.
+In the environment folder there is also a `.whirl.env` which specifies how `MOCK_DATA_FOLDER` is set.
+The DAG folder also contains a `whirl.setup.d/` directory which contains the script `01_cp_mock_data_to_sftp.sh`.
 This script gets executed in the container after the environment specific scripts have run and will do a couple of things:

-- it will rename the file `mocked-data-#ds_nodash#.csv` that is in the `./mock-data` folder.
-It will replace `#ds_nodash#` with the same value that Apache Airflow will give when templating `ds_nodash` in the Python files.
+1. It will rename the file `mocked-data-#ds_nodash#.csv` that is in the `./mock-data/` folder.
+It will replace `#ds_nodash#` with the same value that Apache Airflow will use when templating `ds_nodash` in the Python files.
 This means we have a file available for our specific DAG run.
-The logic to rename these files is located in `/etc/airflow/functions/date_replacement.sh` in the Airflow container.
+(The logic to rename these files is located in `/etc/airflow/functions/date_replacement.sh` in the Airflow container.)
-- It will copy this file to the SFTP server, because that is what our DAG expects.
-When it starts it will try to obtain that file from the SFTP server to the local filesystem.
+2. It will copy this file to the SFTP server, where the DAG expects to find it.
+When the DAG starts it will try to copy that file from the SFTP server to the local filesystem.

 ## References

-An early version of _whirl_ was brought to live at [ING](https://github.com/ing-bank).
-Bas Beelen gave a presentation about how _whirl_ was helpful in their infrastructure during the 2nd Apache Airflow Meetup, January 23 2019, hosted at Google London HQ.
+An early version of _whirl_ was brought to life at [ING](https://github.com/ing-bank).
+Bas Beelen gave a presentation describing how _whirl_ was helpful in their infrastructure during the 2nd Apache Airflow Meetup, January 23 2019, hosted at Google London HQ.

 [![Whirl explained at Apache Airflow Meetup](./whirl-youtube.png)](https://www.youtube.com/watch?v=jqK_HCOJ9Ak)